Russell City Reparative Justice Project

 - Phase 3 is the Proposals Development Phase with the object of developing consensus on proposals and recommendations for City Council consideration and potential consideration by other governing bodies for appropriate restitution and/or reparative justice responses.

-- Phase 4 of the RCRJ Project would involve City Council action and potential actions by other governing bodies to approve, fund and implement reparative justice responses.
+- Phase 4 of the RCRJ Project would involve City Council action and potential actions by other governing bodies to approve and implement reparative justice responses.

-Pre-Work Phase activities are already under way with specifically assigned staff from the Office of the City Manager working to identify and hold discussions with potential academic researchers and wih facilitators with experience working with communities and local governments around issues of race, discrimination and equity.
+Pre-Work Phase activities are already under way with specifically assigned staff from the Office of the City Manager.
+Staff have identified academic researchers and facilitators with experience working with communities and local governments around issues of race, discrimination and equity.

 Recommendation from Community Services Commission to Hayward City Council to Adopt a Resolution Apologizing to Black, Indigenous, and People of Color and Latinx Community Members on Behalf of the City of Hayward for Its Implicit and Explicit Role in Perpetuating Historical Institutional Racism in the City of Hayward and Review the Attached Workplan.